mattermost/docs/source/install/transport-encryption/config-cluster.rst

     Process: 16734 ExecStartPre=/opt/mattermost/bin/pre_start.sh (code=exited, status=0/SUCCESS)

-Afterwards open the Mattermost System Console and confirm that each node is reporting successfully in the High Availability section.
+Next, open the Mattermost System Console and confirm that each node is reporting successfully in the High Availability section.